India being a religious country is full of historical mythology. There are a number of religious places that are a must visit.

 Located in the Bhubaneswar district of Odisha, the temple is of utmost relevance as it is one of the Char Dhams of Moksha.
 A huge number of travelers flock to the place not just for its magnificent but a lot of other enigmatic activities

 Jagannath temple has a vast history about King IndraDyumna who in his pursuit to find the deity Nila Madhava did a lot of efforts.

 He asked different Brahmanas to go find the deity which only Vidyapati was able to find.
 According to Hindu mythology, king Indradyumna constructed a temple for Lord Brahma and was asked to wait to call architects to carve out figures of deities.

 As he was anxious about meeting the lord, he opened the doors of the temple before time and saw that the figures had incomplete limbs and fingers.

-Feeling bad about his anxiousness, he decided to end his life by staying on grass and fast unto death.
+Feeling bad about his anxiousness, he decided to end his life by staying on the grass and fasting unto death.
 By seeing his zeal to meet the lord, lord Jagannath came to his dream that night freeing him of all his offense.

 Jagannath Temple Architecture

-The Jagannath temple is characterised by Oriya architecture and is constructed in a curvilinear shape and has about 120 temples and shrine inside.
+The Jagannath temple is characterised by Oriya architecture and is constructed in a curvilinear shape and has about 120 temples and shrines inside.

 On the top of a temple are a flag and a chakra.
 The flag has this peculiarity of flowing in the opposite direction of wind-defying the scientific theories.